SheetHelper logo

 Finance 78000

 This works especially well in Excel 365 because dynamic arrays can spill results into adjacent cells.
 Make sure the cells to the right of your formula are empty; otherwise Excel may show a spill error.
+For a broader explanation of spilled results, see Excel Dynamic Array Formulas.

-7. Use Match Mode Only When You Need It
+9. Use Match Mode Only When You Need It

 For normal ID, name, SKU, or invoice lookups, leave [match_mode] blank so XLOOKUP uses exact match.